 - 5K LG monitor

-These first few exercises are all about developing control and muscle memory, so you can confidently use the basic shapes as building blocks to draw more complex objects later on.
+These first few drawing warm-up exercises are all about developing control and muscle memory, so you can confidently master the basic shapes.
+These shapes will become the building blocks to draw more complex objects later on during your digital art drawing exercises.

 Make ‘em parallel

-Okay, now I know that drawing lines probably seems like THE most boring way to warm up, but just hear me out.
+Okay, now I know that drawing lines probably seems like THE most boring drawing warm up exercise, but just hear me out.
 I challenge you to draw parallel lines of varying lengths from different angles — it’s not as easy as it seems (and it’s really satisfying when you get it right).
 Practice getting your parallel lines as close as you can!
 And try making them fast, as opposed to dragging the pen slowly.

 Lock your wrist